kubernetes-sigs/work-api/docs/enhancements/1-appliedwork/README.md

 ## Summary

-The proposed work would define a new AppliedWork internal API to represents a namespace scope workload that is applied on a managed cluster.
+The proposed work would define a new AppliedWork internal API to represents a workload that is applied on a managed cluster.

 ## Motivation

 The AppliedWork CR is to be an anchor on the managed cluster to ease garbage collection of the applied workload.
+Each applied workload resource will have a resource identifier reference stored in the AppliedWork status.
-Each applied workload resource will have a owner reference pointing at the AppliedWork CR.
+Additionally, each namespace scope applied workload resource will have a owner reference pointing at the AppliedWork CR.

 By leveraging this AppliedWork API:
 - Provide a view on the managed cluster of the work that has been applied.